tazeenq/team27_project/README.md

-# TTC Subway and Streetcar Delay
-Potential Questions to Discuss When Reviewing Your Dataset
+## Potential Questions to Discuss When Reviewing Your Dataset
 1. What are the key variables and attributes in your dataset?
 2. How can we explore the relationships between different variables?
 3. Are there any patterns or trends in the data that we can identify?